Pedestrian killed in crash near Coors, Sequoia

 ALBUQUERQUE, N.M.
-(KRQE) – A person is dead tonight after they were hit by a vehicle on Albuquerque westside.
+(KRQE) – A person is dead Monday night after they were hit by a vehicle on Albuquerque’s westside.

 It happened around 6:30 p.m. near Coors and Sequoia.
 The investigation is ongoing, but police say the pedestrian died on scene.